 Hatred is an incredibly forceful emotion.
 In fact, it is strangely, sadly, and wrongly empowering.
 It trumps sanity and compassion in the blink of an eye.
 Just look around and you’ll find plenty of religious fanatics to see what I mean.
-What’s worst, they don’t think they are being fanatical.
+What’s worse, they don’t think they are being fanatical.
 And this is a classic symptom of hate: it makes you blind.
-I don’t have to elaborate on it; our history has enough examples.
+I don’t have to elaborate on it; history has enough examples.

-Martin Luther King, Jr., said beautifully, “Like an unchecked cancer, hate corrodes the personality and eats away its vital unity.
+Martin Luther King, Jr. said beautifully, “Like an unchecked cancer, hate corrodes the personality and eats away its vital unity.
 Hate destroys a man’s sense of values and his objectivity.
 It causes him to describe the beautiful as ugly and the ugly as beautiful, and to confuse the true with the false and the false with the true.”

 Sadly, somewhere, each one of us has a trace of hatred in us.
 It’s the hard truth.
 After all, hate is nothing but an intense feeling.
 As long as we have insecurities or fears (which almost everyone does), we are likely to have jealousy and hatred too.
 That doesn’t mean we have to live with these emotions though.

 We can purify ourselves to remove every last hint of jealousy and hate from our very being.
 And the ritual of this inner purification does not start from meditation.
-Instead, it begins by practicing restraint of the speech.
+Instead, it begins by practicing restraint of speech.
 So often, we utter hurtful, contemptuous, and inappropriate words directed at someone we have never met, aimed at someone who doesn’t even know us.
 Such words create a fertile ground for hatred.

 I am reminded of a small incident from my childhood.
 A famous religious figure was accused of an immoral activity and he was at the center of some scandal.
-The news were all over the telly.
+The news was all over the telly.